 The capitol's original signature dome was made of copper, but was swapped out for gold in 1908 due to the copper’s tendency to oxidize, creating a dull patina cover.
 The dome was plated with 200 ounces of glistening 24-karat gold leaf to commemorate the Colorado's Gold Rush and the brave pioneers and miners who helped build Colorado.
-Three reapplications of the Colorado gold leaf occurred between 1908 and 1980 — the newest golden shine now comes from 47.5 ounces of gold that was mined near Florence, Italy, and applied in 1991.
+Three reapplications of the Colorado gold leaf occurred between 1908 and 1980 — the newest golden shine now comes from 65 ounces of .999 pure gold that was mined in Colorado, hammered into gold leaf in Florence, Italy, and applied in 2013.

 Denver Capitol Building Tours